-It’s not easy to be a small business these days.
+It’s not easy to be a firm these days.
 Social distancing has decimated some industries while others continue to search for ways to adapt without sacrificing service.
 When looking to trim expenses and generate revenue, there is one area that you shouldn’t cut back more than you absolutely must.
 That area is employee training.

 The Financial Benefits of a Good Training Program